An Advance WordPress User Login Plugin

 🔌 A Social WordPress User Login Plugin

-Using Integrate section you can allow users to login using popular external services like Facebook, Google, Twitter, Windows Live, Instagram, etc. Clicking on respective icons will take you to individual configuration schemes of each external service.
+Using Integrate section you can allow users to login using popular external services like Facebook, Google, Twitter, Windows Live, Instagram, etc. Clicking on these icons will offer you methods to set up each external services.

 The Analyze Section